magicleap/ml1-spectator-mode/Documentation/SpectatorModeDemoScene.md

 The ARFoundation_Spectator_Rig scene contains an occlusion manager under ---AR Foundations--- > ARSessionOrigin > ARCamera > AR Occlusion Manager.
 By default this will hide the scene content if it is behind/blocked by physical objects.
 If you can't see the UI panel in the scenes, toggle "Occlusion" off in-app -- the panel might just be hiding behind an object.

 ## Using OBS
-To learn how to retreve the streamed image, view our [Streaming Guide](./StreamingGuide.md)
+To learn how to retrieve the streamed image, view our [Streaming Guide](./StreamingGuide.md)